Skip to main content

 Codex Mini vs Grok 4.20: Which Should You Choose?

 Choosing between Codex Mini and Grok 4.20 depends on your priorities: cost efficiency, context length, or raw capability.
-Codex Mini is the more affordable option at $1.50/1M input tokens25% cheaper than Grok 4.20.
+Grok 4.20 is the more affordable option at $1.25/1M input tokens17% cheaper than Codex Mini.
 Meanwhile, Grok 4.20 offers a significantly larger context window at 2,000,000 tokens vs 200,000 for Codex Mini.

 These models come from different providers — OpenAI and xAI — which means different API ecosystems, SDKs, rate limits, and terms of service.
 If you're already integrated with OpenAI, switching to xAIinvolves migration effort beyond just pricing.
 Factor in your existing infrastructure when deciding.